cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/web-archiving.md

 ---
 layout: default
 title: Web archiving
-parent: Services
+nav_order: 3
 has_children: true
 has_toc: false
-nav_order: 3
 ---

 # Web archiving

-Operational responsibility for web archiving sit within CUL Digital Preservation.
+Operational responsibility for web archiving sits within CUL Digital Preservation.

 CUL does not have its own web archive; instead, CUL contributes to the [UK Web Archive (UKWA)](https://www.webarchive.org.uk/en/ukwa/), which is a collaboration between the six [UK Legal Deposit Libraries](https://www.lib.cam.ac.uk/collections/departments/legal-deposit).
 Under the UK’s Legal Deposit Regulations, the libraries collect, preserve, and provide access to print and digitally published works, including the UK web domain for current and future research use.